Riki0305/Gateway_Assignments/Source Control Final Assignment/README.md

-# Source Control Final Assignment

-Showcasing the below properties:

 1)  Create Login, Registration and Display a simple Dashboard page with detail of User after
       Successfully login or register

 2) Mapped created project in Git with below operations: